PurpleI2P/i2pd_docs_en/docs/user-guide/configuration.md

 socksproxy.keys                        | Optional keys file for SOCKS proxy local destination
 socksproxy.signaturetype               | Signature type for new keys if keys file is set.
 7 by default socksproxy.inbound.length              | Inbound tunnels length if keys is set.
 3 by default
 socksproxy.inbound.quantity            | Inbound tunnels quantity if keys is set.
-5 by default
+5 by default socksproxy.inbound.lengthVariance      | Inbound tunnels length variance if keys is set.
+0 by default
 socksproxy.outbound.length             | Outbound tunnels length if keys is set.
 3 by default
 socksproxy.outbound.quantity           | Outbound tunnels quantity if keys is set.
-5 by default
+5 by default socksproxy.outbound.lengthVariance     | Outbound tunnels length variance if keys is set.
+0 by default
 socksproxy.outproxy.enabled            | Enable or disable SOCKS outproxy.
 Disabled by default socksproxy.outproxy                    | Address of outproxy. requests outside I2P will go there
 socksproxy.outproxyport                | Outproxy remote port